-Taking the book from Jung’s hands, Freud took him by the arm and led him into the dinning room.
+Taking the book from Jung’s hands, Freud took him by the arm and led him into the dining room.
 “Why don’t we eat?” he said.
 “All this listening makes me hungry.”

 Once Jung was seated, Freud poured them both a glass of wine and sat down across the table from his colleague.
 “I had a most curious case this morning,” he told Jung.
 “A fellow who was convinced he was a rabbit…”

-Jung look up at him, startled, then smiled.
+Jung looked up at him, startled, then smiled.
 “I trust you had carrots for it.”